Change your thoughts and you change your world!

 The way we think determines the way we feel; the way we interpret events and the meanings we attach to circumstances will dictate how we feel and behave.

 And this is a good thing!
 This means that even though we can’t change other people, or choose how life will unfold for us, we can change what we think; how we interpret it; and how we respond.

 Changing our negative and self-defeating thoughts to those that are realistic and balanced is the work of Cognitive Behaviour Therapy (CBT), resulting in feeling better.
 CBT has strong research evidence to support its effectiveness.

-Dr. Arthur (Art) Rathgeber is certified in Cognitive Behaviour Therapy (CBT) from the Academy of Cognitive Therapy.
-He holds a Diplomate from the Academy, one of six in the province of BC.
+Dr. Arthur Rathgeber is certified in Cognitive Behaviour Therapy (CBT) from the Academy of Cognitive Therapy.
+He holds a Diplomate from the Academy.
 For further information on the Academy of Cognitive Therapy, please visit our Links page.

 Dr. Rathgeber is also certified in CBT through the Canadian Association of Cognitive Behavioural Therapies (CACBT-ACTCC).

 All client cases at Willow Grove Counselling, Inc. are supervised by Dr. Rathgeber.